TikTok says Oracle can review its source code, but deal won’t allow tech transfers

 “The so-called tax payment of $5 billion to the U.S. Treasury Department is a forecast of the corporate income tax and other operating taxes that TikTok will need to pay for its business development in the next few years,” ByteDance said.
 “The actual tax amount still needs to be determined according to the actual development of the business and the U.S. tax structure.”

-ByteDance also said earlier in a statement on Chinese microblogging platform Weibo that it had learned from the media about President Trump’s statement that ByteDance would contribute $5 billion to an education fund.
+ByteDance also said earlier in a statement on Chinese microblogging platform Weibo that it had learned from the media about Trump’s statement that ByteDance would contribute $5 billion to an education fund.

-ByteDance said that it will own an 80 percent stake in U.S.-based TikTok Global after the new investors come on board.
+ByteDance said it will own an 80 percent stake in U.S.-based TikTok Global after the new investors come on board.
 Walmart’s CEO will have a board seat in TikTok Global, along with ByteDance’s founder and its current board members, it said.

 U.S. companies have long faced similar pressures in China.
 In fact, ByteDance cited how in 2016, Microsoft set up a “technology transparency center” in Beijing to allow Chinese experts to examine its source code for security.

-In the American Chamber of Commerce in China’s annual survey of members published in March, 54 percent of U.S. technology-industry respondents said they did not believe they were treated fairly by China’s government compared with Chinese companies, higher than respondents in any other sector.
+In the American Chamber of Commerce in China’s annual survey of members, published in March, 54 percent of U.S. technology-industry respondents said they did not believe they were treated fairly by China’s government compared with Chinese companies, higher than respondents in any other sector.